JustPush-io/justpush-sdk-php/README.md

 ### Defining the topic
 Our goals it to keep the API as simple as possible.
 Therefore, you can send either:
-- **Topic Title** - When the title exists more then once, the oldest topic will be used.
+- **Topic Title** - When the title exists more than once, the oldest topic will be used.
 If the name is not in your topic list, a new topic will be created.
 - **Topic UUID** - Uses the exact match of the topic

 ### Sending multiple images
 When a message contains multiple images, the first image will be used for the push message banner.

 ### Setting an Expiry
-When a expiry is set, the message will have an TTL in seconds.
+When an expiry is set, the message will have an TTL in seconds.
 After the expiry, in seconds, has expired, the message will automatically be hidden.

 # JustPush Topics